SummaryRead the full fact sheet

 Diagnosis of ITP

-Very often, ITP has no symptoms and may be discovered during blood tests for an unrelated medical matter.
-ITP is a diagnosis of exclusion, where more tests are used to rule out any other causes of a low platelet count.
+Most of the time ITP has no symptoms and may be discovered during blood tests for an unrelated medical matter.

-- Blood tests – such as a full blood examination (FBE) to check for platelet numbers, to see if there are abnormalities in other blood-cell counts, or to see if the blood cells look normal under the microscope
+- blood tests – such as a full blood examination (FBE) to check for platelet numbers, to see if there are abnormalities in other blood counts, or to see if the blood cells look normal under the microscope.

-- Other tests – to rule out other conditions that may cause a low platelet count, such as acute leukaemia and aplastic anaemia
+- other tests – to rule out other conditions that may cause a low platelet count, such as acute and aplastic .

 Treatment for ITP

-- Corticosteroids – medications to reduce the activity of the immune system.
-Corticosteroids may be given as intravenous injections or tablets
+- corticosteroids – these medications are used to reduce the activity of the immune system.
+They may be given as intravenous injections or tablets

 Occasionally, a person who appears to have been cured of ITP will experience a relapse, perhaps months or even years after the initial episode.
-The person will need repeat treatment.
-In most cases, the relapse seems to be triggered by a viral infection.
+If this happens the person will need repeat treatment.
+The relapse may be triggered by a viral infection.